jaceryann/ecommerce_search/README.md

 </span>
 ```

-In the first case above, the price is contained inside similar tags in the same fashion as the previous example, but for a price range instead of a single price (this means two price tags separated by a '-').
-In the second, the **span** tag class is different and the price is a simple string that is not divided up into separate 'whole' and 'fractional' class tags.
+In the first case above, the price is contained inside similar tags in the same fashion as the previous example, but for a *price range* instead of a single price.
+In the second example, the **span** tag **class** is different than the others and the price is a simple string that is not divided up into separate 'whole' and 'fractional' class tags.
 All of these factors will need to be accounted for as prices are being extracted.

-A useful aspect of Beautiful Soup is that you can create a custom function that returns **True** or **False** based on custom criteria and pass that function to **find_all**.
+A useful aspect of Beautiful Soup is that you can create a custom function (which returns **True** or **False**) based on custom criteria and pass that function to **find_all** as an argument.
 You can also use a regular expression object for **find_all** arguments (such as **class_**, **string**, **href**, etc.).
 The code below applies both of these techniques to find prices based on the following criteria:

-1. Look for **span** tag that has one of the following:
+1. Element shuold be a **span** tag that contains one or more of the following:
    * A child tag named **sup**
    * A string containing the '$' character
    * At least one child **span** tag of the class 'a-letter-space'